 1 bay leaf

 Melt the butter in a saucepan over a medium heat, then add the onion and fry for 5-8m until translucent but not browned.
-Add the potatoes and 300ml water and bring to the boil.
+Add the potatoes, just barely cover with water (approx. 300ml), and bring to the boil.
 Reduce the heat slightly and simmer for 10-15m.

 Strain the bay leaf and parsley stems from the reserved milk and add it along with the flaked haddock to the pan with the potato mixture and cook for another 5m.

 Season with freshly ground pepper and sprinkle over the parsley leaves to serve.